-Third, ensure your layout makes coherent sense.
 You should aim to follow some sort of logical, or chronological, flow of information.
 For example, your name and email shouldn’t be at the bottom of the document.
-If you’re brand new, this is where a template will come in really handy.
+If you’re brand new, this is where a template will come in handy.

 Especially if the document is not required, the most important question to consider is: will this help, or hurt, my job application?
 You don’t get bonus points just for providing an infographic resume.
-In order for the document to do you any favors, it has to be exceptional.
+For the document to do you any favors, it has to be exceptional.